How is crop insurance price determined?

 This led to the federal government expanding an insurance program that would not be durable in a free market because of expensive administration and reinsurance.
 In 2011, the program was marketed at $11 billion compared to less than $5 billion in direct payment.
 This was introduced in 1996 as the main program for transfers to farmers.

 What is crop insurance?

 Crop insurance first started in America in 1880.
 This is when private insurance companies began selling insurance policies to farmers against the harmful effects of hail storms.
-This kind of insurance, crop-hail insurance policies, are still being sold today and are controlled by individual state insurance companies.
-Farmers bought more than $1 billion crop-hail insurance to protect their $35 billion worth of crops in 2001.
+This kind of insurance, crop-hail insurance policies, is still being sold today and is controlled by individual state insurance companies.
+Farmers bought more than $1 billion in crop-hail insurance to protect their $35 billion worth of crops in 2001.